tdwg/bdq/tg2/_review/docs/guide/users/index.md

 ### 2.4.1 Test Parameters Example (non-normative)

-If a Test with a non-default Parameter value is used, this should be represented with at least the Label (rdfs:Label) for the Test class (e.g., [VALIDATION_MINDEPTH_INRANGE](https://rs.tdwg.org/bdqcore/terms/04b2c8f3-c71b-4e95-8e43-f70374c5fb92)) in combination with the Parameter (e.g., bdq:maximumValidDepthInMeters) and the value of the argument that replaced the default Parameter value in this specific case (e.g., 1642).
+If a Test with a non-default Parameter value is used, this should be represented with at least the Label (rdfs:label) for the Test class (e.g., [VALIDATION_MINDEPTH_INRANGE](https://rs.tdwg.org/bdqcore/terms/04b2c8f3-c71b-4e95-8e43-f70374c5fb92)) in combination with the Parameter (e.g., bdq:maximumValidDepthInMeters) and the value of the argument that replaced the default Parameter value in this specific case (e.g., 1642).
 For example:

 	`VALIDATION_MAXDEPTH_INRANGE with bdq:maximumValidDepthInMeters=1642`